 Immersion in your environment

 While tents cut off your sense of place when you’re inside, bivy camping—out in the open, with the enormousness of the mountains surrounding you—is an experience all its own.
-The peaks of the Pickets Range or the red rocks of the Southwest feel closer, larger and more rugged when you have an immersive, front-row view.
+The peaks of the Picket Range or the red rocks of the southwest feel closer, larger and more rugged when you have an immersive, front-row view.

-The art of the bivy: Tips for a comfortable bivouac:
+The Art of the Bivy: 14 Tips for a Comfortable Bivouac

 Interested in bivy camping on your next adventure?
 Follow these tips for an optimal experience.